 If you value the work we’ve done to lift the arts in this community, please join us in ensuring that our venue and programming continue to serve artists, students, theatergoers, and gallery visitors for many years to come!

-Thank you in advance for your support of our mission, our accomplishments, and our future.
-I wish you and your family a happy, healthy, safe, and art-full holiday season!
+We appreciate your continued support, and we wish you and your family a happy, healthy, safe, and art-full holiday season!

 Your unrestricted gift will go to where it’s needed most, allowing us to continue to provide visual, performing, and literary arts programming that is both accessible and affordable.

-Our visual arts classes and workshops inspire students of all ages to participate in the arts by picking up a paintbrush, building with clay, creating collages, and much more.
-Your generous donation will help us provide students in need with tuition assistance for our visual arts classes.
+Educational programs at the Mosesian Center for the Arts foster self-discovery, creativity, and confidence by providing children and adults from all backgrounds with the opportunity to develop artistic, social, and emotional skills.
+Performing arts programs develop acting, voice, and movement, and even design and technical skills.
+Our visual arts classes and workshops inspire students to participate in the arts by picking up a paintbrush, building with clay, creating collages, and much more.
+Your generous donation will help us provide students in need with tuition assistance for our performing and visual arts classes.

 We are happy to accept gifts of stock.
 Please email email@example.com to find out more.

 We are happy to accept planned gifts and bequests.
 Please email firstname.lastname@example.org to find out more.

 Donor-Advised Funds (DAF) are a tax-efficient way to manage charitable donations.
 Please use the widget below to donate, or email email@example.com to find out more.